Cultural History

 International Society of Appraisers

-To begin the process, please download this form and email it to the Interim Registrar and Collections Manager, Melissa Dawn at melissa.dawn@montana.edu.
-Please note, you must attach photos of your potential donation to the email for the form to be submitted and considered.
+To begin the process, please download this form and email it to the Registrar and Collections Manager at annya.jacobs@montana.edu.
+Please note, that you must attach photos of your potential donation to the email for the form to be submitted and considered.

 Credit Line and Restrictions